 The City of Tacoma has established a Self-insurance Fund (the Fund) to insure the Division and other divisions within the City for certain losses arising from personal and property damage claims by third parties.
 The Division participates in the City's self-insurance program for claims that arise during the normal course of business.
 Environmental and tax claims generally are paid for out of revenue of the Division and not from the Fund.
 The Division is required to make payments to the Fund to cover claims incurred by the Division and administrative expenses of the Fund.
-The Division's premium payments totaled \$201,815 and the same amount for 2015.
+The Division's premium payments totaled \$147,553 for 2017 and \$201,815 for 2016.
 The Division only recognizes expense for premium payments because the risk of loss transfers to the Fund.

-The City maintains an excess general liability policy with limits of \$15 million, subject to a self-insured retention of \$3 million and a \$30 million dollar aggregate.
-The City has an excess policy to cover extraordinary workers' compensation claims with Statutory Limits and with a \$1 million self-insured retention plus a \$250,000 of total loss each 12 month policy period.
-The City has a property insurance policy with a limit of \$500 million replacement cost (\$50,000 deductible per occurrence).
+The City maintains an excess general liability policy with limits of \$20 million any one occurrence, subject to a self-insured retention of \$3 million and a \$20 million dollar aggregate.
+The City has an excess policy to cover extraordinary workers' compensation claims with Statutory Limits and with retention of \$1 million each occurrence plus an additional \$250,000 of total loss each 12 month policy period.
 The City carries property coverage with a maximum single occurrence limit of \$500,000,000 with a sublimit of \$150,000 deductible per occurrence, with exceptions.
 This policy renews July 1st of each year.
-The Division's cost for these policies is \$11,821 in 2016 and \$14,285 in 2015.
+The Division's cost for these policies is \$7,702 in 2017 and \$11,821 in 2016.

-NOTE 8 TACOMA EMPLOYEES' RETIREMENT SYSTEM (TERS OR THE SYSTEM)
+NOTE 7 TACOMA EMPLOYEES' RETIREMENT SYSTEM (TERS OR THE SYSTEM)